-Self-Guided Walking Tour in Fussen
+Self-Guided Walking Tour in Füssen

 6 Stops 4.1 km ~1.7 hours

-Walking tour route map of Fussen
+Walking tour route map of Füssen Open interactive map

-Why Walk Fussen?
+Why Walk Füssen?
 A Self-Guided Tour

 Most people treat Füssen as a parking lot for Neuschwanstein.
 They shuttle in, queue for the castle bus, and leave without ever seeing the town.
 That is a mistake.
 Füssen itself is a compact medieval town squeezed between the Alps and the Lech river, and you can walk the whole historic core in an afternoon without a single bus ticket.
 The old town is small enough that you are never more than ten minutes from the next thing worth seeing.